 Multi-sensory activities, such as using sand or clay for letter formation, enhance fine motor skills.
 Simplified writing tasks, structured templates, and collaborative writing projects encourage self-expression and confidence, ensuring all children can develop their writing abilities effectively.

-This is intended to offer our children a core bank of texts that ensures they experience a range of high-quality texts and authors during their time at school.
+We offer our children a core bank of texts that ensures they experience a range of high-quality texts and authors during their time at school.
 We have identified a selection of quality core texts for each year group for each topic taught.
 The texts are made up of a range of text types, including fiction, non-fiction and poetry.

 Teachers use these in a range of ways, as whole-class texts to share, during guided reading or whole-class reading lessons, as part of their literacy lessons and in connection with our topics.
 We have ensured that the texts we have chosen are engaging and encourage enjoyment of reading.